Ahmedmelenany/jenkins-shared-libraries/README.md

 # jenkins-shared-libraries

+This is some libraries i dealed with them in CI/CD projects.

+---
-# Shared Groovy Libraries - README
+## Shared Groovy Libraries

 This repository contains a collection of Groovy scripts designed to automate and streamline various DevOps and CI/CD pipeline tasks.
 Below is a brief description of each script: